Mankeyss/Time-Converter-Example/README.md

 # Time Converter Example
- An example of a very simple time converter
+ An example of a very simple time converter.